-The Planning and Development Board meets on the first Monday of every month at Newton City Hall starting at 7:00 p.m., unless the schedule is disrupted by a holiday of inclement weather.
+The Planning and Development Board meets on the first Monday of every month at Newton City Hall starting at 7:00 p.m., unless the schedule is disrupted by a holiday or inclement weather.
 The Board also meets occasionally in joint session with other bodies, including the Zoning and Planning (ZAP) Committee of the City Council.
 Full meeting agendas and supporting materials are listed on the Board's meetings web page.
-The next meeting of the Board is scheduled for 7:00 p.m. on Monday, June 1, 2020.
+The next meeting of the Board is scheduled for 7:00 p.m. on Tuesday, August 11, 2020.

 The Planning and Development Board, acting as the Community Development Board, is the citizen body that considers the recommendations made by the citizen advisory committees, other Newton agencies and organizations and citizens related to the CDBG, HOME and ESG Programs, and after a public hearing to allow for open discussion, forwards recommendations to the Mayor for final review and approval.
 They preside over the public hearings on the five-year Consolidated Plan, the Annual Action Plan and the Consolidated Annual Performance Evaluation Report (CAPER).

 Unlike all other Massachusetts communities, the Planning and Development Board acting as the Planning Board does not issue special permits.
 Instead, special permits are handled through the City Council.
 The Planning Board does, however, sit with the Zoning and Planning (ZAP) Committee of the City Council when the Committee hears rezoning petitions.

 As the Planning Board, the Board discusses such planning issues as garage façades, attached dwellings and traffic/parking problems in the City, and other land use and zoning issues.
 It also considers and makes recommendations on proposed historic landmark designations.